ishiland/python-geosupport/README.md

 ## Contributors
 Thanks to [Jeremy Neiman](https://github.com/docmarionum1) for a major revision incorporating all Geosupport functions and parameters.

-If you see any issue or would like to contribute, pull requests are welcome.
+If you see an issue or would like to contribute, pull requests are welcome.